Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Inverter Modeling and Control

 For frequency and voltage regulation, we employ the DAPI control scheme from \cite{b2}.
 This assumes a fixed NMG communication topology modeled as a graph \cite{b2,b7}.
-In this scheme, regulation is achieved along with power sharing for droop-controlled IBRs using the following consensus dynamics:
+In this scheme, regulation is achieved along with power sharing for droop-controlled IBRs using the following consensus dynamics \cite{b2}:

-where $\Delta \omega_i = \omega_i - \omega^*$ and $\Delta V_i = V_i - V^*$, $k_{i,i}$ and $\kappa_{i,i}$ are the DAPI frequency and voltage inverse integral gains, $a_{ij}$ and $b_{ij}$ are the respective communication gains and $\xi_i$ is the voltage deviation gain.
-We note that DAPI control achieves frequency regulation and active power sharing, with a tradeoff between voltage regulation and reactive power sharing due to the characteristics of loads, lines and NMG topology.
+where $\Delta \omega_i = \omega_i - \omega^*$ and $\Delta V_i = V_i - V^*$, $k_{i,i}$ and $\kappa_{i,i}$ are the DAPI frequency and voltage inverse integral gains, $a_{ij}$ and $b_{ij}$ are the respective communication gains (1 if there's a link and 0 otherwise), $\eta_i,\xi_i$ are the frequency and voltage deviation gains and $N$ is the total number of NMG IBRs.
+DAPI control achieves frequency regulation and active power sharing, with a tradeoff between voltage regulation and reactive power sharing based on NMG loads, lines and topology characteristics.

 During black start when each MG is islanded, $a_{ij}$ and $b_{ij}$ are set as zero, achieving decentralized frequency and voltage regulation.
 However, this may not be enough for synchronization, as there might be considerable phase offsets between IBRs.
 To address that, we introduce phase consensus in the following subsection.